Vancouver Estate Planning Lawyers

 Do I Need a Trust?

-As such, living revocable trusts - which can be changed throughout the settlor's life and are designed to pass property onto the individual(s) named in the trust upon their death - often play a large role in estate plans.
+As such, living revocable trusts, which can be changed throughout the settlor's life and are designed to pass property onto the individual(s) named in the trust upon their death, often play a large role in estate plans.
+It's important to carefully consider your assets and wishes as you establish a trust, enabling you to optimize asset distribution and tax planning.
+Our attorneys work with you to ensure your trust is set up to meet both present needs and future aspirations.

 To schedule a consultation with one of our Vancouver estate planning lawyers and learn more about our services, contact us online or via phone at (360) 506-6332.